-Pontifex MTS, DTF, and ThD courses and program components are offered primarily online through www.Pontifex.University.
+Pontifex M.T.S., D.T.F., and Th.D. courses and program components are offered primarily online through www.Pontifex.University.
 There is no set location for research and writing for the production of the thesis.
 The defense can also be scheduled online via video conference.

-d) The Master of Education in Catholic School Administration
+d) The Master of Catholic Education, M.CEd.

 §1.
-The Overall Description of the Master of Education in Catholic School Administration
+The Overall Description of the Master of Catholic Education, M.CEd.

-The Master's of Education in Catholic School Administration is a program conceived by the Catholic Education Foundation in conversation with Pontifex University, and is specifically geared toward current or aspiring Catholic school leaders; it is thoroughly professional in its demands, inclusive of all normal requirements, unabashedly Catholic in its outlook.
+The Master's of Catholic Education is a program conceived by the Catholic Education Foundation in conversation with Pontifex University, and is specifically geared toward current or aspiring Catholic school leaders; it is thoroughly professional in its demands, inclusive of all normal requirements, unabashedly Catholic in its outlook.
 The Church in the United States needs Catholic schools today more than ever.
 The conviction of the indispensability of the school is enunciated in Gravissimum Educationis, various documents of the Congregation for Catholic Education, as well as in the statements of the Popes and the United States Conference of Catholic Bishops.
 Our schools are highly regarded within the community of the Church and in society-at-large.